Fiserv/Commerce-Hub/docs/Resources/Master-Data/Processor-Response-Details.md

 title: association
 -->

-The below table identifies the required parameters in the `association` object.
+The below table identifies the parameters in the `association` object.

 | Variable | Type| Maximum Length | Description |
 |---------|----------|----------------|---------|